MartinHjelmare/ZEN-Blue-OAD-Workshop/oad_scripts/data_tools/README.md

 ![Screenshot of GUI](/images/export_bfconvert1.png)

-This tool allows
-* to split and export CZI files to OME-TIFF files
+* This tool allows to split and export CZI files to OME-TIFF files.
-* additional option to create OME-XML files
+* Has the additional option to create OME-XML files.
 * It is using the BioFormats command line tools which can be found here:

 [BioFormat Commandline Tools](http://www.openmicroscopy.org/site/support/bio-formats5.5/users/comlinetools/index.html)